 Institute individual employee development plans.
 Determine training, experience, and development needs of successors.

-Provide necessary training and development activities and opportunities.
+Provide necessary training, development activities, and opportunities.
+This may include leadership training, mentorship programs, educational opportunities, and cross training programs to gain exposure to multiple departments.

 Identify Potential Volunteer Candidates.
 Through different training, community outreach and more formal programs such as an Associate Board Member program, the Credit Union can identify a pool of potential volunteer candidates who are committed to the Credit Union’s success and have a deep understanding of governance processes.